yzhphy/NeatIBP/README.md

 ### Checking completeness of the IBP system
 Please keep in mind that, NeatIBP selects the IBP relations using numeric methods.
-Sometimes, NeatIBP will give a WRONG result because the numeric point (which is the variable **GenericPoint** set by the user in "kinematics.txt") happens to be some special bad points.
+Sometimes, NeatIBP will give a WRONG result because the numeric point (which is the variable **GenericPoint** set by the user in "kinematics.txt") happens to be a special bad point.
 Thus, it is highly recommended that you check the IBP system after the NeatIBP finished.
 To do so, turn on a terminal at the "/SomePath/NeatIBP/", and
 ```
 math -script CheckIBP.wl [path]
 ```